ajnyga/galley/README.md

 This plugin is for mass importing Galley files to articles that have been already published in OJS.

+NOTICE!
+Always test the script on a separate server before using it in production!

 The plugin can only be used from the command line.

 `php importExport.php GalleyImportExportPlugin pathToDataFile pathToGalleyFileFolder contextPath importingUsername`